Are you feeling shitty after a breakup and wondering how to work through all the emotions you are feeling?

-In an ideal situation, the feeling is mutual, both parties understand what is really going on and no one gets hurt.
+In an ideal situation, the feeling is mutual, both parties understand what is going on, and no one gets hurt.

-1) All relationships end, even happy and long marriages of 30 plus years will eventually end when your partner passes away or you pass away.
-Just because a relationship ended doesn’t mean it or you are a failure.
+Even happy and long marriages of 30 plus years will eventually end when your partner passes away, or you pass away.
+Just because a relationship ended doesn’t mean it, or you are a failure.

-2) Its all about energy.
-When you met your partner, you were attracted to each others energy.
+When you met your partner, you were attracted to each other’s energy.
 You were both vibrating at the same energetic level.
-That is the intense feeling you felt, it was about energy matching energy.
+That is the intense feeling you felt; it was about energy matching energy.
 It is beautiful.
-So when a relationship ends, or people drift apart it means the energy changed.
+So when a relationship ends or people drift apart, it means the power changed.

-To understand this even deeper, you and your partner simply did not have the psychological maturity to take your love deeper and further.
+You and your partner simply did not have the psychological maturity to take your love deeper and further.
 Period.
-Breaking up doesn’t mean the love went bad.
-Love is the most powerful force in the universe.
-It takes a great deal of maturity and trial and error to be able to maintain such a powerful force.
-In other words, we have LOTS to learn here!
+Breaking up doesn’t mean the love degenerated.
+Love is the most potent force in the universe.
+It takes a great deal of maturity and trial and error to be able to maintain and manage such a powerful force.

-3) You must not base your worthiness on others.
-When a relationship ends it feels so bad because we are human and we tend to base our worthiness on how other people treat us.
-If we were completely enlightened beings, breakups wouldn’t bother us at all, we would simply recognise that it was time to move on, like two friends saying goodbye after an outing together.
+When a relationship ends, it feels so bad because we are human, and we tend to base our worthiness on how other people treat us.
+If we were utterly enlightened beings, breakups wouldn’t bother us at all.
+We would simply recognize that it was time to move on like two friends saying goodbye after an outing together.

-When someone leaves us, it can cause us to doubt our own self worth.
-And that NEVER feels good and is always going to hurt, because your self-worth is so much more than that, and certainly not based on others opinions of us.
+When someone leaves us, it can cause us to doubt our self-worth.
+And that NEVER feels good and is always going to hurt, because your self-esteem is so much more than that, and indeed not based on others’ opinions of us.

-If you are really struggling to get to a better feeling place read this blog to get you on the right track emotionally and spiritually.
+If you are struggling to get to a better feeling place, read this blog to get you on the right track emotionally and spiritually.

 Just because it ended doesn’t mean it was all a waste of time.
 The two of you have simply moved in different directions.
 You have to look at how much you learnt in the relationship.

-If you are still harbouring ill feelings about your divorce, or break up and you are stuck in self-loathing for more than a year after the fact… you really have to wake up and ask yourself WHY you are choosing to stay stuck in the past!
+If you are still harbouring ill feelings about your divorce or break up and you are stuck in self-loathing for more than a year after the fact, you have to wake up and ask yourself WHY you are choosing to stay stuck in the past.

-Regardless of why the relationship ended, even regardless of how ripped off, you may feel or whatever they did to you, no matter how awful it was or is… there is nothing MORE terrible than YOU choosing to relive all the gory details and wallowing in it just because you feel you didn’t deserve it.
+Regardless of why the relationship ended, even irrespective of how ripped off you may feel, no matter how awful it was or is, there is nothing MORE terrible than YOU choosing to relive all the gory details and wallowing in it just because you feel you didn’t deserve it.

 Do you have the martyr complex?

-This is one who routinely talks about, emphasises, exaggerates and even creates their own suffering in an attempt to make someone else appear guilty and blameworthy.
-Again and again.
-A true martyr is basically admitting that their power has been taken away deliberately by someone else.
-A martyr refuses to take control of their own personal power.
+A martyr is someone who routinely talks about, emphasizes, exaggerates and even creates their suffering in an attempt to make someone else appear guilty and blameworthy.
+A martyr refuses to take control of their life situations.

 6) Waffling back and forth in your emotions

 You are likely to waffle.
-For example, you may go from having a handle on all of this, feeling better maybe even more positive, and then one morning you wake up crying and a mess again.
+You may go from having a handle on all of this, feeling better, maybe even more positive, and then one morning you wake up crying and a mess again.
 That is quite normal and all part of healing.
 It is difficult to break old beliefs and old habits.

 Do not beat yourself up for wallowing back into the old sad feelings.
 Just recognize that it’s a process of healing.
-Do celebrate however every single time you switch to better feeling thoughts and genuinely feel better.
-Make the most of THOSE moments and slowly you will have more of those than the old negative emotions.
-You are training your brain to have better thoughts more and more often.
+Celebrate every single time, you switch to better feeling thoughts.
+Make the most of THOSE moments, and slowly you will have more of those than the old negative emotions.
+You are training your brain to have better thoughts more often.

-Sometimes people break up and the whole experience was a huge wake-up call, and they get back together.
+Sometimes people break up, and the whole experience was a huge wake-up call, and they get back together.
 It happens.
-It can also show you that – yep you or both of you are better to move on.
-Either way, you need to give yourself that time alone and away from your partner to really come to terms with your true feelings.
+It can also show you that – yep, you or both of you are better to move on.
+Either way, you need to give yourself that time alone after the breakup and stay away from your partner to come to terms with your true feelings.

-Be careful though.
-The decision to fight back for a relationship must be done intuitively rather than out of fear.
+Be careful, though.
+The decision to fight back for a relationship must be made intuitively rather than out of fear.

 You can tell the difference of whether you want to get back to the relationship from a place of intuition or fear.
-If it is intuitive, you will be calm, no angry outbursts and absolutely no feelings of desperation.
-You will also be happy with any outcome, whether you get back together or not, there will be no motivation like ‘I need this to work so I can feel better’.
+If it is intuitive, you will be calm, with no angry outbursts and absolutely no feelings of desperation.
+You will also be happy with any outcome; whether you get back together or not, there will be no motivation like ‘I need this to work so I can feel better.’

 Once you move through the hurt, you may hit anger and resentment full on.
-Let’s face it, it feels so much better to feel excitement (even in the form of anger) than pain.
+It feels so much better to feel excitement (even in the form of anger) than pain.

-You might start berating your partner for ripping you off, taking everything from you, etc, etc…you may enjoy wallowing in your own self-pity because it does feel so much better than hurt and pain.
+You might start berating your partner after a breakup, for ripping you off, taking everything from you, etc…you may enjoy wallowing in your self-pity because it does feel so much better than hurt and pain.

-If you dwell here too long you will experience the dark side of anger and risk either getting violent or feeling like a victim.
+If you dwell here too long, you will experience the dark side of anger and risk either getting violent or feeling like a victim.
 In both cases, you will feel justified in your passion and you will stay stuck in that self-pity rut.